StuffzEZ/picsum-downloader/src/README.md

 # Download All These Files From RELEASES.
-NOT HERE (I mean you can from here if you want :)
+NOT HERE (Because it doesn't include the license and instructions).